 The real battle, however, is for the data that can create the most relevant and pertinent insights.
 With data technologies becoming the enabler for developing new business models, your data could ultimately become more valuable than your traditional product or services.

 Your ability to compete with new contestants in your industry, and perhaps to enter new industries yourself, depends heavily on a business-led approach.
 You need the technology, but you also need a cohesive, organization-wide strategy that encompasses everyone.
+Not to mention the resilience to ensure you are equipped to cope with the next surprise the world has in store.
 Today, the only organizations seen to be realizing growth from data are those that combine digital technology with transformational management.